needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples.md

 Access the Preset Manager from Unity's main menu (go to **Edit &gt; Project Settings**, then select **Preset Manager**).

 The following image shows the Preset Manager with the included presets set as default for their associated behavior.
-For the presets which depend on the hand of the controller, a Filter value of **Left** and **Right** is set to allow the appropriate preset to be chosen based on the name of the GameObject.
+For the presets which depend on the hand of the controller, a Filter value of **Left** and **Right** is set for XRI Default Left Controller and XRI Default Right Controller to allow the appropriate preset to be chosen based on the name of the GameObject.

 ![preset-manager](images/preset-manager.png)